 An import permit from the local Veterinary and livestock division in St Lucia is required, along with an Export Health Certificate from DEFRA (3100 EHC)

-The cost of taking your dog or cat on one of our flights depends on the size of its travel box.
+The cost of taking your dog or cat on one of our flights depends on a combination of the size of its travel box, destination and time of year.
 Give us a call with the length, height and width of the box and we’ll be able to give you an exact quote.

 It is the owner's responsibility, based on the regulations below to determine the correct sized travelling cage.
 As all dogs and cats are different sizes, we cannot advise you on what cage to obtain.
 If the cage is judged to be too small for your pet to safely travel on-board our flight, they will be refused travel.